Skip to content

 One of the unique features of GearConnect is the Smart Routing feature.
 In most drawing applications, you need to manually adjust connections and lines to avoid gear and obstacles.
 With Smart Routing, connections will automatically route around gear items and other obstacles.

-There are times when smart routing can not find a path, such as when gear items are too close together.
+There are times when smart routing cannot find a path, such as when gear items are too close together.
 In these times, the connection will fall back to a simple straight line.
 You can toggle Smart Routing on and off by clicking the Disable Smart Connection Routing or Enable Smart Connection Routing button in the Draw Toolbar.

 Manual Routing